MabbottLab/MEGneto/ConfigParams.md

 # JSON Config Paramters

-This file is the documentation for the paramters found in the JSON config file.
-Click the arrow on each parameter to reveal a dropdown explanation of where the paramter is used in the code and what it means.
+Click the arrows on the overarching parameters to reveal sub-parameters and explanations for each one.

 <!--CONTACT-->